Preparing a Cluster Host

 💡

 Right now, Sovereign Stack IS NOT a distributed system.
-Future iterations of the project will leverage LXD clustering and docker swarm for workload distribution and horizontal scalability WITHIN a data center.
+Future iterations of the project will leverage incus clustering and docker swarm for workload distribution and scalability.

 Begin by connecting your new cluster host to the appropriate ACCESS port assigned to the SERVERS VLAN.
-It also helps have the power adapter plugged into an UPS for reliability.
+It also helps have the power adapter plugged into a UPS for reliability.

 💡